The Reverse Shoulder Replacement is designed to be used for patients without a functioning rotator cuff.

 Anatomy

-The shoulder joint, known as the glenohumeral joint, consists of the humeral head (ball) and the glenoid cavity (socket).
-In a healthy shoulder, the humeral head fits into the glenoid cavity, allowing for a wide range of motion.
-Surrounding this joint is the rotator cuff, a group of muscles and tendons that stabilize and facilitate shoulder movement.
+The shoulder joint, called the glenohumeral joint, is made up of the humeral head (the ball) and the glenoid cavity (the socket).
+In a healthy shoulder, the ball fits smoothly into the socket, allowing for a wide range of movement.
+Surrounding this joint is the rotator cuff, which includes muscles and tendons that help keep the shoulder stable and mobile.

-In a reverse shoulder replacement, the anatomy of the shoulder is altered.
-The procedure involves attaching a metal ball to the glenoid side (scapula) and placing a socket on the humeral side (upper arm bone).
-This reversal creates a more stable construct, which can be visualized clearly on an X-ray as a flipped ball-and-socket configuration, and almost looks like a hip replacement.
+In a reverse shoulder replacement, the normal anatomy of the shoulder is switched.
+During this procedure, a metal ball is attached to the shoulder blade (glenoid side), and a socket is placed on the upper arm bone (humeral side).
+As a result, this reversed structure creates a more stable joint.
+On an X-ray, it appears as a flipped ball-and-socket design, similar in appearance to a hip replacement.

 Treatment & Recovery